 Clinical experiences offer the student the opportunity to apply theory of nursing to actual nursing practice.
-Students are expected to attend all assigned clinical experiences, including Simulation, Clinical Judgment Experiences, Friday Lab and vSims.
+Students are expected to attend all assigned clinical experiences, including Simulation and Friday Lab.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.